Hybrid Summary Statistics: Experiments

 \textbf{Tomographic Weak Lensing Inference \& Ablation Study.} Weak gravitational lensing (WL) alters the trajectories of photons as they pass through massive structures of visible and dark matter.
 This observable is sensitive to $(\Omega_m, S_8$), parameters that control the universe's matter content and dark matter clustering, respectively.
 Here we test hybrid summaries on noisy tomographic WL convergence image data of shape $(128,128,4)$ presented in \cite{makinen2024hybridsummarystatisticsneural} varied over a wide uniform prior.
 As an existing summary, we repeat \citet{makinen2024hybridsummarystatisticsneural}'s procedure and histogram all auto- and cross-power spectra for each redshift bin into a vector of 60 numbers for each simulation.
 The simulations are also subject to additive shape noise, which we add to the noise-free simulations on-the-fly during network training (details in Appendix \ref{ap:sim_net_details}).

 We perform an ablation study to demonstrate the effectiveness of the hybrid statistics over neural-only methods and display results in Fig. \ref{fig:wl-ablation}.
-The embedding network in the hybrid setting is the lightweight CNN with symmetric kernels adapted from \cite{makinen2024hybridsummarystatisticsneural} to output 3 additional numbers.
-For comparison, we train a larger, more expressive CNN under the same EPE loss without access to the $C_\ell$ vector to output 3 numbers, and then for the density estimation step concatenate its outputs to the $C_\ell$s.
-We train the networks and density estimators first using all $5000$ simulations available (split into 70\% train and 30\% validation sets).
+The embedding network in the hybrid setting is the lightweight CNN with symmetric kernels adapted from \cite{makinen2024hybridsummarystatisticsneural} to output 3 additional numbers alongside the $C_\ell$s.
+For comparison, we train a larger, more expressive CNN embedding network under the same EPE loss \textit{without} access to the $C_\ell$ vector to output 3 numbers, and then for the density estimation (step 2) concatenate its outputs to the $C_\ell$s (green contours; network (separate) + $C_\ell$).
+Step 2 probes the information content captured in the static network and $C_\ell$ summaries.
+We train the networks and density estimators {}{from scratch} first using all $5000$ simulations available (split into 70\% train and 30\% validation sets).
 We then reduce the total number of available simulations to $1000$ and further to $500$ and re-learn the embeddings and posteriors from scratch.
 When the simulation budget is reduced, all inferences suffer, but the hybrid statistic formalism encourages the smaller network to find non-Gaussian features in the dataset that are more robust to this change.
 We also note that the more expressive, separately-trained CNN inference degrades almost to the level of the $C_\ell$ contour in the lowest-data setting, even when concatenated to the $C_\ell$ vector in the density estimation step.